leandromoreira/digital_video_introduction/README.md

 # How to use jupyter

-Make sure you have **docker installed** and just run `./s/start_jupyter.sh` and follow the instructions on the command line.
+Make sure you have **docker installed** and just run `./s/start_jupyter.sh` and follow the instructions on the terminal.